scmmmh/experiment-support-system/docs/user/survey_home_page_elements.rst

 		"**(2)**", "Navigation tabs", "**These include**:
 		*All my Surveys*: By clicking on this link, you are directed to the list of surveys you have previously created, run or are in the process of developing.

-		*Survey*: While in a survey under development, this button merely indicates that you are located in the **home page** (:doc:`ref<glossary>`) of that survey.
+		*Survey*: While in a survey under development, this button merely indicates that you are located in the **home page** (:doc:`ref<conceptsAndTerms>`) of that survey.
 Note that this button has a dark blue background, distinguished in this way by the *Preview* button next to it.

 		*Preview*: By clicking on this button, you will be directed to a preview of the survey under development.